Frequently Asked Questions

 Check other family members for head lice.
 If anyone in the family is infested, treat them by following the RID complete elimination process.

-Head lice treatments, such as the RID® 1-2-3 Lice Elimination System, can be found in your favorite store in the First Aid or Shampoo aisle.
+Head lice treatments, such as the RID® Lice Elimination Complete Kit, can be found in your favorite store in the First Aid or Shampoo aisle.

 According to the CDC, children diagnosed with live head lice can return to class after appropriate treatment has begun.
 Nits may persist after treatment, but successful treatment should kill crawling lice.
 However, check with your school to determine its policy.